harness/developer-hub/docs/getting-started/harness-ui-overview.md

     ![](./static/module-info.png)

-2. Select **Customize your navigation** to configure your left navigation.
+2. To configure your left navigation, select **Customize your navigation**.

    ![](./static/configure-leftnav.png)